InvaHealth/InvaHealthDDdescriptors/README.md

 # **Other**

-Temporary column for other types of impacts we might have forgotten - each will become a separate column in the end.
+Temporary column for other types of impacts we might have forgotten; each will become a separate column in the end.

 # **Implementation_social**